 Since we had a Bounce Back offer from our August stay at Art of Animation, the cost to “upgrade” from Pop Century to Caribbean Beach was about $32/night.
 At a total of $224 USD, we wanted to give it a try.

-Gran Destino is the new tower at Coronado Springs, and it’s basically a stand-alone hotel that shares some amenities with the rest of Disney’s Coronado Springs Resort
+Gran Destino Tower at Coronado Springs is a stand-alone hotel that shares some amenities with the rest of Disney’s Coronado Springs Resort

 Disney’s Coronado Springs is centrally located less than 10 minutes from each of the Disney World theme parks.
 What makes it slightly less convenient is that you really can’t walk to any of the parks.
 Coronado Springs isn’t a monorail resort and won’t be served by the new Disney Skyliner.
 With no waterways nearby, that leaves buses as the only free method of transportation to various Disney World attractions.